 - 1. Put the victim on his or her back on a firm surface like floor or backboard - 2.
-Kneel at the victim's side. - 3.
-Place the lower palm (heel) of one hand over the center of the victim chest, on the lower half of the chest bone (sternum) - 4.
+Kneel at the victim>s side. - 3.
+Place the lower palm (heel) of one hand over the center of the victim chest, between the two nipples. - 4.
 Place your other hand on top of the first hand and interlace your fingers. - 5.
 Keep your elbows straight and position your shoulders directly above your hands in a straight line.